 Each Parent-Teacher middle school conference is five minutes in length.
 We ask that you be mindful of the time.
 Teachers will have a sign-up sheet for a follow up phone call at their tables if you need additional time at the end of 5 minutes.

-PLEASE NOTE: Extra time slots have been added for Mr. Nichols & Mr. Schild on Wednesday and extra time slots for Mr. Nichols, Mr. Schild, Ms. Saluri & Miss Haecherl on Thursday.
+PLEASE NOTE: Extra time slots have been added for Mr. Schild on Wednesday and extra time slots for Mr. Schild, Ms. Saluri & Miss Haecherl on Thursday.
 Per the email to parents yesterday, Mr. Nichols is just returning from medical leave and will not be holding spring conferences.
 He will send home a mid-semester progress report for your student.

 To complete the scheduling process, it is important that you sign up online by clicking on the following link.
 Please sign up by Friday, March 13.
 A conference will not be scheduled unless you request one by signing up online.